CBergane/ramenaddic/README.md

 Ramen addict is a made-up blogger who wants to create a community for ramen lovers.
 This is a page that will bring the history of ramen and connect the blogger's audience to the community and social media accounts.

+To keep in mind that English is not my first language, I do apologize.

 Visit the deployed website [here](https://cbergane.github.io/ramenaddic/).

 ## Table of Contents